SwarnimWalavalkar/swarnimwalavalkar.com/content/bigquestions/index.md

-# Big problems that I'd like to contribute towards in my lifetime.
+# Big problems I'd like to contribute towards in my lifetime.

 - Cure to diabetes